Resources to Support Home Learning during school closure

 Reading at Home

 In Key Stage 1, children take home a selections books from early reading schemes including the Oxford Reading Tree that our closely matched to their phonic ability.
 They have the opportunity to have these books changed on a Monday, Wednesday and Friday.
 Children have individual reading records to track their reading progress.

 In Key Stage 2, children take home a reading journal to record each book they read.
 In class, they have regular opportunities to talk about and share the books they have read.

-We monitor the children’s progress with weekly short spelling tests.
-All of the spelling resources can be found by following the links below.
+We monitor the children’s progress with short short spelling tests.
+All of the termly spelling lists can be found by following the links below.

 To support their maths learning the children also have the option of using Numbots (Reception and KS1) and Times Tables Rock Stars (KS2) independently and exploring the wide range of games and challenges that are available to them.
 At the beginning of each term, the class teacher selects appropriate activities that build on the learning in class.

 Please find below some links that may help you in supporting your child with their homework: